 IP TAKE: For Helios, STEM education is a means to greater college readiness and career success for students in Arizona and Florida.
-If your organization can engage more students in math and science, get to know this funder.

 The Helios Foundation is especially interested in projects that encourage students to enroll in more rigorous STEM subjects, such as algebra II, chemistry, and physics.
 Students who complete these courses are up to three times more likely to be prepared for postsecondary success.

-Helios grants for STEM-related activities have ranged in size from $150,000 to more than $4 million.
-For all of its grant-making, including STEM, this funder mostly works with large collaborative organizations, such as the Arizona STEM network and the Florida College Access Network.
 Organizations interested in receiving Helios funding should explore collaborations with these and similar networks to find a way on to the foundation’s radar, as Helios generally funds only solicited proposals.